4 firefighters among 24 hurt in high-rise fire on Upper West Side

 The four-alarm fire broke out at 515 West 59th Street near Tenth Avenue just after 5 p.m.

-Two of those hurt in the fire were critically injured, including a 7-year-old girl.
+Two of those hurt in the fire were critically injured.
 The four FDNY firefighters suffered non-life threatening injuries.
 One was seriously burned.

 This video from Eyewitness News viewer Harold Abrams shows flames shooting out of the apartment: